 This is Hilton’s favourite quote.
 Not only Hilton, but the whole Where there’s a Will team naturally follow this approach – one of the key factors in growing a charity.

 Humour, bravery, love, kindness and leadership are his top character strengths, which help him along this difficult journey of losing a son, but also encouraging the community to embrace the vision of Where there’s a Will.

-JANE CALLINAN – CHAIRMAN
+JANE CALLINAN – CHAIR

 Jane has a vested interest in the community and she talks about her pride and interest in the Upper.
-“After many years living and working in Sydney, she returned to Scone where I grew up.
+“After many years living and working in Sydney, I returned to Scone where I grew up.
 This is where I want to be.
-The Upper Hunter community is important too me and vital to our future.
+The Upper Hunter community is important to me and vital to our future.
 I do what I can to make it a better place and a supportive, positive community. “

 Pip is dynamic and vital – a big picture girl.
 She doesn’t sweat the small stuff – vital to the vision of training people to recognise the signs of mental illness and how to approach and help those suffering.

 Creativity is one of her top character strengths, which involves thinking up new ways to do things.
 Within a year of co-ordinating Mental Health First Aid (MHFA) for Where there’s a Will, Pip became a trainer of Mental Health First Aid, providing training right here in the Upper Hunter.

 With other top character strengths of gratitude and hope, Pip is well aware of the opportunities for improving mental health in this community and she is working hard with the Where there’s a Will team to see this happen.